dwinter/shell-genomics/_episodes/02-the-filesystem.md

 Now enter the following command:

 ~~~
-$ cd /home/dcuser/shell_data/.hidden
+$ cd /home/dcuser/shell_data/.hidden_files_start_with_a_dot
 ~~~
 {: .bash}

-This jumps forward multiple levels to the `.hidden` directory.
+This jumps forward multiple levels to the hidden directory.
 Now go back to the home directory.

 ~~~